Best Ways to Keep Mice Out of Your Camper or RV

 Follow the CDC guidelines for cleaning up after rodents: wear rubber gloves, a mask, spray with bleach water, etc. You cannot be too careful during this step, because Hantavirus is a deadly disease that mice can spread.

 Step 3: Repeat

-Winterizing your RV might sound like a lot of work, but following this checklist will make the job a whole lot easier.
-Be sure to throw in a couple of pouches of EarthKind®’s botanical rodent repellent, Fresh Cab® to help prevent any unwanted guests.
-Spend more time planning your next road trip and less time keeping mice away!
+Mice are looking for a warm place to hide indoors even more so during the winter months.
+Winterizing your RV or camper is something that needs to be completed each year before the vehicle goes into storage.
+During the process, be sure to throw in a couple of pouches of EarthKind®’s botanical rodent repellent, Fresh Cab® to help prevent any unwanted guests.
+Spend more time planning your next road trip to your favorite campground across the country and less time keeping mice away!